You need a boat to see most of Biscayne National Park, east of Homestead. About 95 percent of its 172,971 acres are underwater.

-The boat tours cost $35 for adults and $25 for kids aged 5 to 12.
+The boat tours cost $39 for adults and $29 for kids aged 5 to 12.
 It’s free for children 4 and under.
-Reservations are advised although you do not pay in advance.
-To reserve, call 786-335-3644 or by stop by the visitor center bookstore.
-Walk-ins and groups are welcome if the trip isn’t full.

-A second boat tour, smaller, longer and more expensive, might suit some: All day excursions on a sailboat carrying six people for $145 per person.
-These tours will leave at 10 a.m. and return at 4 p.m.
-These trips will include opportunities for swimming, snorkeling, island hiking, kayaking or paddle boarding.
+An all day excursion on a sailboat carries six people and each is $159 per person.
+These tours leave at 10 a.m. and return at 4 p.m. and include opportunities for swimming, snorkeling, a stop at an island, kayaking or paddle boarding.